 Follow my footsteps on social media!

 This blogpost contains affiliate link(s).
-If you make a booking through the link(s), ThePetiteWanderess.com receives a tiny commission at no extra costs to you.
+If you make a booking through the link(s), ThePetiteWanderess.com might receive a tiny commission at no extra costs to you.
 The commission helps to offset costs to keep up with this website, your support is much appreciated!